 By Brian Beard View In Digital Edition

 DC-to-DC (DC-DC) converters are a common part of modern electronics.
-The need for an “odd” voltage can arise for biasing, backlighting, analog components, communications, or — as in the case of the LP130 discussed in a previous article — programming and verification.
+The need for an “odd” voltage can arise for biasing, backlighting, analog components, communications, or — as in the case of the LP130 discussed in the previous article — programming and verification.
 If your main circuit is powered from +5V and you have a few chips that need 3.3V, a simple linear regulator will suffice.
 However, linear regulators can only reduce the supplied voltage.

 Most practical DC-DC converters are a type of switching regulator and in this article, DC-DC converter means a switching type of regulator.
 Switching regulators are ideally comprised of a switch (transistor-switch) and storage elements (inductors and capacitors) in different electrical configurations.
 Ideal switches, inductors, and capacitors have no resistance, so DC-DC converters can theoretically operate with 100% efficiency.
 Of course, there are no ideal components, but a DC-DC converter can still operate with higher efficiency than linear regulators (producing less heat).
 Plus, they can do things that are impossible for linear regulators like increasing or inverting the supply voltage.